In this information sheet:

 OBTAIN A LICENCE

-Should you wish to use (including reproduce) an image registered with us (outside of the general exemptions under the Copyright Act 1968 (Cth)), it will be necessary for you to enter into a written licence agreement and pay a licence fee.
+Should you wish to use (including reproduce) an image managed by us (outside of the general exemptions under the Copyright Act 1968 (Cth)), it will be necessary for you to enter into a written licence agreement and pay a licence fee.
 In limited circumstances licence fees may be waived.